imanialexis/digital_roledex/README.md

 ## Description
-### A mobile friendly app that allows users to keep track of the people they meet and where with associated information
+### A mobile responsive fullstack app that allows users to keep track of the people they meet and where with associated information

 ## Demo
 ### username: asimone@gmail.com